Nagios Plugins

 Runtime Timeouts

-Plugins have a very limited runtime - typically 10 sec.
-As a result, it is very important for plugins to maintain internal code to exit if runtime exceeds a threshold.
+Plugins have a very limited runtime—typically 10 seconds.
+It's important for plugins to maintain internal code to exit if runtime exceeds a threshold.

 All plugins should timeout gracefully, not just networking plugins.
-For instance, df may lock if you have auto mounted drives and your network fails - but on first glance, who'd think df could lock up like that.
-Plus, it should just be more error resistant to be able to time out rather than consume resources.
+For instance, df may lock if you have auto-mounted drives and your network fails.

 Use DEFAULT_SOCKET_TIMEOUT